FREE DELIVERY ON ORDERS FROM £100

 Open the window again and repeat this procedure at least five times.

-7) Slowly close the window completely and keep it closed for at least 24 hours.
+7) Slowly close the window completely and KEEP THE WINDOW CLOSED FOR AT LEAST 24 HOURS.
 This will allow the wind deflector to be pressed into the rubber window seal by the permanent pressure of the glass.

 After being closed for 24 hours, the electric windows will function correctly.